kwstewart77/kwstewart77/README.md

 - 👋 Hi, I’m Kevin Stewart @kwstewart77
 - 👀 I’m interested in data science and machine learning
-- 🌱 I’m currently learning studying my master's at the University of San Diego
+- 🌱 I’m currently studying my master's at the University of San Diego
 - 💞️ I’m looking to collaborate on various projects from kaggle.
 - 📫 How to reach me ...